Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Related Works

-Many white-box attacks use the backpropagated gradients.
+{\em \bf Gradient-based Attacks. \ \ } Many white-box attacks use the backpropagated gradients.
 During normal training, for a given input, the pair of actual output and the expected output is fed into the loss function to compute a loss.
 The backpropagated gradients are used to update the model's parameters.
 During an attack, the attacker fixes the model's parameters and uses an attack-objective function to compute the loss between the model's actual output and the adversary's desired output.
 The backpropagated gradients are then used to update the input and make it adversarial.
 The attack's objective function can be either derived directly from the training loss function~\cite{Goodfellow2015ExplainingAH,Kurakin2017AdversarialEI,Madry2017TowardsDL,DBLP:journals/corr/abs-1710-06081}, optimized with less distortion~\cite{MoosaviDezfooli2016DeepFoolAS,Szegedy2014IntriguingPO,towards,chen2018ead}, or optimized with special goals~\cite{DBLP:journals/corr/Moosavi-Dezfooli16,Papernot2015TheLO}.

-One of the attack methods, the Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2015ExplainingAH}, is a simple and fast approach.
+One of the attack methods, the Fast Gradient Sign Method (FGSM), is a simple and fast approach~\cite{Goodfellow2015ExplainingAH}.
 It moves a fixed small step $\epsilon$ in the direction that maximally changes the prediction result.
 The adversarial sample is: where ${\textbf y}_{true}$ is the one-hot vector of the true label of the input ${\textbf x}$.
-FGM is the L2 version of FGSM, which uses both the sign and magnitude.
-Another method, the PGD~\cite{Madry2017TowardsDL}, extends the FGSM from a one-step attack into an iterative process.
+PGD~\cite{Madry2017TowardsDL}, extends the FGSM from a one-step attack into an iterative process.
 The search process starts at a random point within the norm ball.
 The DeepFool~\cite{MoosaviDezfooli2016DeepFoolAS} attack views neural network classifiers as hyperplanes separating different classes and finds the minimal perturbation $\epsilon$ to change the prediction result.
 Last but not least, the C\&W~\cite{towards} attack is an iterative optimization method.
-Its goal is to minimize the loss $\left| \epsilon\right| + c \cdot f({\textbf x}+\epsilon)$ where $f$ is an objective function such that the adversarial sample ${\textbf x}+\epsilon$ is classified into the target class if and only if $f({\textbf x}+\epsilon) \leq 0$ and $c$ is a constant.
+Its goal is to minimize the loss $\left| \epsilon\right| + c \cdot f({\textbf x}+\epsilon)$ where $f$ is an objective function such that the adversarial sample ${\textbf x}+\epsilon$ is classified into the target class if and only if $f({\textbf x}+\epsilon) \leq 0$ and $c$ is a constant. \\ \\[-3pt]